 - Places of lodging must identify and describe the accessible features of the property and the accessible guest rooms in enough detail to enable an individual to decide if the facility will meet his or her needs.
 Information, including photos or other images, may be posted on websites or included in brochures or other materials.

-- People with disabilities must be able to make reservations for accessible guest rooms during the same hours and in the same ways that other people are able to make reservations, such as by telephone, in person, email, via websites, or through third parties such as travel agents or online reservation services.
+- People with disabilities must be able to make reservations for accessible guest rooms during the same hours and in the same ways that other people are able to make reservations such as by telephone, in person, email, via websites, or through third parties (travel agents or online reservations services).

 - Accessible guest rooms must be held back until all other rooms of that type have been rented.

 - When a reservation is made for an accessible guest room, the specific accessible guest room reserved must be held for the reserving customer and the room must be removed from the reservation system.

 - Ensure beds are of an accessible height (recommended bed height is between 20 to 23 inches from the floor to top of the mattress).

 - Ensure that portable shower seats are safe and accessible, providing such features as a seat back, adequate structural strength, sufficient seat depth, and non-slip caps on seat legs.
 Where folding shower seats are installed on the walls of accessible shower compartments, the 2010 ADA Standards contains a number of technical requirements including the appropriate seat placement so that the seat is usable and the shower controls are within reach.